strangeloopcanon/foresight-forge/README.md

 ## Usage

-Run the daily cycle manually:
+Run the daily cycle manually (it will skip any stage with no new work):
 ```bash
 python forecast.py run-daily
 ```